oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_FAQ.md

 ### License(s)

-As of the writing Oyranos is GPL, which will change with version 0.1.8 to BSD.
+Oyranos is licensed under new BSD.
 It is possible that parts will be released under different licenses.
 But that is open.
 The goal is to not exclude anyone from using Oyranos.

 ### Where can I get Oyranos?